Policy overview

 We apply incremental pay progression on 1 April each year, unless an employee is already at the maximum of the grade.
 This may also be withheld if an individual is subject to our capability and disciplinary procedures.

-New employees appointed after 1 October (up to 31 March) will need to be confirmed in post following a successful final probation review meeting to be eligible for an increment.
-This review meeting is held after six months in post.
+New employees appointed after 1 October (up to 31 March) will need to be confirmed in post following a successful final probation review to be eligible for an increment.

-Anyone appointed between 1 April and 1 October who successfully completes their final probation review will be eligible for an increment the following April.
+Anyone appointed between 1 April and 1 October who successfully completes their final probation review and are confirmed in post will be eligible for an increment the following April.

 Early termination during the probation period

-We will invite employees to a meeting to consider possible termination of employment when:
+We will invite employees to a probation hearing to consider possible termination of employment when:

 End of probation